 After leaving university I trained and worked as a lawyer, negotiating contracts on behalf of clients and advising on the meaning and interpretation of written laws and contract terms.
 Every lawyer is keenly aware of the power of words, the importance of precision in the use of language, and the need to properly understand the context surrounding any situation on which they are advising.
 Lawyers are expert users of language, and rigorous ethical training and a strict professional code surround the practice of law, intended to ensure that moral responsibility goes hand in hand with the use of the sophisticated linguistic powers that lawyers are trained to develop.
 I became interested in how lawyers manage when, working in intercultural and multilingual contexts, the challenges of the job are multiplied, including sometimes shifting power dynamics in the lawyer-client relationship.

-A key challenge for me has been the unpredictability of the linguistic and cultural identities which I will come across in my research – people needing legal advice on asylum or refugee law related matters can come from anywhere in the world, having travelled through many other places.
+A key challenge for me has been the unpredictability of the linguistic and cultural identities which I encounter in my research – people needing legal advice on asylum or refugee law related matters can come from anywhere in the world, having travelled through many other places.
 Nothing can be assumed.
 Planning and executing my research in a reflexive and responsive manner, drawing on my own partial competences but also seeking help where needed from others, has been crucial.
 The experience of researching multilingually is for me one of continual reflection and reflexivity.
-I hope that by continually bringing awareness of the limitations and the affordances of drawing on different languages, and on linguistic and cultural informants, in my research to my planning, execution, and writing up, I will be able to accomplish more than I would have done by working monolingually.
+I hope that by continually bringing awareness of the limitations and the affordances of drawing on different languages, and on linguistic and cultural informants, in my research to my planning, execution, and writing up, I have been, and will continue to be, able to accomplish more than I would have done by working monolingually.